kallisto56/Raymarching-inside-cube/README.md

 	return sdSphere(point, vec3(0, 0, 1), 0.5);
 }
 ```
-This can be fixed by finding a point where the ray intersects with the ray.
-But we also want to account for cases, when the camera is inside the cube, so we're using max(0, nearest).
-This way, we will either go inside the cube, or the magnitude of the direction will equal zero:
+This can be fixed by finding a point where a ray intersects with the cube.
+But we also want to account for cases, when camera is already inside of the cube, that's why we are using `max(0, nearest)`:
 ```glsl
 // By default, this line is commented out in the `main` procedure point = point + direction * max(0, intersectAABB(point, direction, vec3(-0.5), vec3(+0.5)).x);
 ```

 ### References
-Signed distance functions used in this code are copied from the website of Inigo Quilez: (https://iquilezles.org/articles/distfunctions)
+- Signed distance functions used in this code are copied from the website of Inigo Quilez: (https://iquilezles.org/articles/distfunctions)
+- Algorithm for determining intersection points between ray and the cube is taken from: https://gist.github.com/DomNomNom/46bb1ce47f68d255fd5d
+which, according to the comment left by author, was adapted from: https://github.com/evanw/webgl-path-tracing/blob/master/webgl-path-tracing.js

 ----